Achievable logoAchievable logo

 • Early septic shock

 Aschoff nodules or bodies: It is the pathognomonic histopathological feature of rheumatic carditis.
-They are spheroidal or fusiform lesion and shows fibrinoid necrosis, inflammatory infiltrate of T cells, plasma cells and Anitschkow cells (modified cardiac histiocytes with caterpillar shaped or owl’s eye shaped nucleus) and multinucleate Aschoff cells (modified Anitschkow cells).
+They are spheroidal or fusiform lesions and show fibrinoid necrosis and an inflammatory infiltrate of T cells, plasma cells and Anitschkow cells (modified cardiac histiocytes with caterpillar shaped or owl’s eye shaped nucleus), along with multinucleate Aschoff cells (modified Anitschkow cells).

 Innocent or functional or flow murmurs